 If the PEI, the OSId or the indication of UE support for ANDSP is available to the PCF, the PCF stores them in the UDR using Nudr_DM_Create including DataSet "Policy Data" and Data Subset "UE context policy control data" when such information is received from the UE in the UE Policy Container.

-If the (H-)PCF is not able to determine the operating system of the UE, and if the (H-)PCF requires to deliver URSP rules that contain Application ID as Traffic Descriptors, then the Traffic Descriptors of such URSP rules include multiple instances of Application IDs each associated to supported UE operating systems by the network operator implementation.
+If the (H-)PCF is not able to determine the operating system of the UE, and if the (H-)PCF requires to deliver URSP rules that contain OSAppId as Traffic Descriptors, then the Traffic Descriptors of such URSP rules include multiple instances of OSAppIds each associated to supported UE operating systems by the network operator implementation.

-If the (H-)PCF determines the operating system of the UE and if the (H-)PCF requires to deliver URSP rules that contain Application ID as Traffic Descriptors, then the Traffic Descriptors of such URSP rules include the Application ID associated with the operating system determined by the PCF.
+If the (H-)PCF determines the operating system of the UE and if the (H-)PCF requires to deliver URSP rules that contain OSAppId as Traffic Descriptors, then the Traffic Descriptors of such URSP rules include the OSAppId associated with the operating system determined by the PCF.

 NOTE 8: If the PCF does not take into account the received PEI and/or OSId then the PCF can send URSP rules containing application traffic descriptors associated to multiple operating systems.